nuxt-modules/i18n/docs/seo.md

 ```

-To enable this feature everywhere in your app, set `seo` option to `true`:
+To enable this feature everywhere in your app, set `seo` option to `true`.
+**This comes with a performance drawback though**.
+More information below.

 ```js
 // nuxt.config.js